Results of the Work – 11/27/17

 Bob

-So thanks for your prayers for the ministry and for evangelism today if you had a chance.
-God truly blessed them.
+So thanks for your prayers for the Ministry and for evangelism if you had a chance.
+God blessed today.
+There is one day left at school before thanksgiving.

 In Him,